-Tables 7 and 8 highlight the difference between all exiters with IEP's (Table 7) and those with alternative diplomas (Table 8).
+Tables 7 and 8 highlight the difference between all exiters with IEP's who graduated with a regular diploma (Table 7) and those who graduated with alternative diplomas (Table 8).
 Exiters who were Hispanic/Latino had the lowest rates of non-engagement (12.5%), and exiters who identified as two or more races had the highest rate of non-engagement (28.2%).
 Exiters who were Hispanic/Latino also had the highest rates of competitive employment, as well as the mid-range of enrollment in higher education.

-Table 7 - Employment and Education for all Exiters Disaggregated by Race/Ethnicity
+Table 7 - Employment and Education Exiters with Regular Diplomas Disaggregated by Race/Ethnicity